WDPX-TV: History

 Three years after its demise, in 1994, Boston University bought the license and relaunched the station as WZBU, a Cape Cod satellite of Boston's WABU, channel 68 (along with WNBU in Concord, New Hampshire).

-In 1999, Paxson Communications (the forerunner to Ion Media Networks) bought WABU, WZBU and WNBU, immediately turning them into part-time affiliates of Pax TV (now Ion Television), while retaining some syndicated programs; the stations' call letters were also respectively changed to WBPX, WDPX and WPXG later that year.
-Eventually, the syndicated programs were dropped, turning WBPX and its satellites into full-time Pax owned-and-operated stations by 2000.
+In May 1999, WZBU was sold along with WABU and WNBU to Devon Paxson, son of Paxson Communications founder Lowell Paxson, for $40 million; the stations would replace WBPX (channel 46) and WPXB (channel 60) as Boston's Pax TV affiliate, with WZBU's call sign being changed to WDPX.
+The DP Media stations would be acquired by Paxson Communications that December in a deal worth up to $173 million.
+Pax TV would become i: Independent Television in 2005 and Ion Television in 2007.

 During the FCC's incentive auction, it was announced that the over-the-air spectrum of WDPX-TV had been sold for $43,467,644; the station indicated that it would enter into a post-auction channel sharing agreement.
-WDPX-TV now channel-shares with former parent station WBPX-TV; as the WBPX-TV signal no longer reaches Vineyard Haven, WDPX has changed its city of license to Woburn, a western suburb of Boston.
+WDPX-TV now channel-shares with former parent station WBPX-TV; as the WBPX-TV signal does not reach Vineyard Haven, WDPX changed its city of license to Woburn, a northern suburb of Boston.
+Ion then took advantage of its main-channel carriage across the market to carry Ion Plus on the basic tier of most providers.

-On February 27, 2021, Ion Plus ceased broadcasting.
+On February 27, 2021, Ion Plus shifted to online-only operation.
 WDPX became a Court TV owned-and-operated station shortly after.
-On February 25, 2022, WDPX switched its affiliation to Grit.
+On February 25, 2022, WDPX moved its main-channel carriage to Grit.